 - Bachelor’s degree or greater from an accredited American college/university, AND

 - At least 1200 hours of supervised practice (from your DI/ISPP) OR

 - CP program accredited by ACEND

 Once your eligibility is approved, you only have one year to take the exam.
-You don’t want to wait until the last minute, but you do want to make sure you have enough time to study for it, which we’ll talk about in a little bit!
+This means don’t wait until the last minute, but do give yourself enough time to study.

 So What is the RD Exam?